Azure/autorest/README.md

 The **AutoRest** tool generates client libraries for accessing RESTful web services.
 Input to *AutoRest* is a spec that describes the REST API using the [Swagger](http://github.com/swagger-api/swagger-spec) format.

 ##Getting AutoRest##
-AutoRest is shipped as part of Visual Studio 2015 web tools.
+The AutoRest tools can be installed with Nuget for use in a Visual Studio project.

+    nuget.exe install AutoRest

 Alternatively it can be installed from [Chocolatey](https://chocolatey.org/) by running:

     choco install autorest